theochem/AtomDB/README.rst

 database entries or writing new datasets, then you can set ``ATOMDB_DATAPATH`` to the location of the AtomDB-Data repo on your computer.

-Send Michael your SSH public key and ask him for the current URL for the AtomDB-Data repo.

 Contributing
 ------------